 Durability, therefore, relies on knowledge of dimension tolerances and clearances since building parts arrive at the job site in various stages of completion.
 It is not unusual to have fully painted and carpeted rooms adjacent to spaces in need of rough plumbing and electric work.

 Modular construction can permit our public buildings to be built better and perform more efficiently.
-It can change the improve the lives of students and families that deserve good education in healthy, safe and high performing environments.
+It can improve the lives of students and families that deserve good education in healthy, safe and high performing buildings.